dilner1/Hangman/README.md

 Problem: Sometimes extra '_' appears on the hidden word
 Cause: If there is _ left at the end of a game they are added onto the next game's word
 Resolution: Problem only occured when providing a fixed word to guess, which I did in testing, when I changed this to randome each time as it should be the problem dissapeared

-Problem: try / except error handling not catching incorrect values
-Cause:
-Resolution:

-How I tested how user can break game - give user feedback that tells them what to do

-Test with users see what they thought of it

 ## Unfixed Bugs